-In accordance with Condition 7.d.v. this section provides the specific management actions, and timeframes for implementation, to be carried out to meet specific objectives to improve the Quality of the NTGVVP and GSM habitat within the Offset area.
+This section provides the specific management actions, and timeframes for implementation, to be carried out to meet specific objectives to improve the Quality of the NTGVVP and SLL habitat within the Offset area.
 The detailed schedule of management commitments, management actions and management targets is provided in Appendix 1.